Mehar Singh (commodore): Early career

 Singh was commissioned as a pilot officer in August 1936 and posted to No. 1 Squadron, then the only squadron in RAF India.
 It was raised on 1 April 1933 at Karachi with four Westland Wapiti aircraft.
 The Indian element consisted of six officers and nine technicians then known as Hawai Sepoys.
 Singh was amongst the first six pioneering officers who joined the squadron.
 Flight Lieutenant C. A. Bouchier, DFC, an officer of the Royal Air Force (RAF) was the first commanding officer of the squadron.

-Under the leadership of Singh, No. 6 Squadron IAF with its Hawker Hurricane aircraft, came to be known as 'The Eyes of the 14th Army', which was commanded by General William Slim.
+Under the leadership of Singh, No. 6 Squadron RIAF with its Hawker Hurricane aircraft, came to be known as 'The Eyes of the 14th Army', which was commanded by General William Slim.

 On 14 May 1947, he was promoted to the acting rank of Group Captain and was appointed Group Captain in charge of Flying Training at Air headquarters.
 He was promoted to the rank along with Wing Commander Narendra.

 Indo-Pakistani War of 1947–1948

 After the accession of Jammu and Kashmir on 26 October 1947, the first Indian Army units were airlifted to Srinagar, starting with the 1st battalion Sikh Regiment (1 Sikh) led by Lieutenant Colonel Dewan Ranjit Rai.
 An entire infantry brigade was to be airlifted.
 Mehar Singh was the first pilot to land at Srinagar and as the AOC No. 1 Operational Group, he inducted the troops in just five days.
 Lord Mountbatten lauded this feat, saying that he didn't know of an instance of an airlift being effected in such a short time.

 Singh then established an air bridge to Poonch.
 He personally piloted the first aircraft and landed at Poonch Airport.
 The airstrip was surrounded by streams on three sides and has a steep approach.
 Against heavy odds, he landed a Douglas with three tons of load against normal rated load of one ton.
 Moreover, he did so without any landing aids, the airstrip being lit with the help of oil lamps.

 Singh was also the first pilot to land in Leh in Ladakh.
-Along with Major General K S Thimayya as passenger, led a flight of Six Dakotas of No. 12 Squadron IAF across the Himalayas, towering up to 24000 feet negotiating the Zoji La and Fotu La passes and landed at an improvised sandy airstrip next to the Indus river at a height of 11540 feet.
+Along with Major General K S Thimayya as passenger, led a flight of Six Dakotas of No. 12 Squadron IAF across the Himalayas, towering up to 24,000 feet negotiating the Zoji La and Fotu La passes and landed at an improvised sandy airstrip next to the Indus River at a height of 11,540 feet.
 Singh did this without de-icing equipment, cabin pressurisation or route maps.